nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 * The Verifiable Presentation is encoded as JWT according to section §6.3.1 of the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].

 The "scope" parameter MUST be used, as defined in the OAuth Assertion Framework [RFC7521], to indicate the requested scope.
-The scope parameter determines the set of credentials the authorization server expects.
+The scope parameter determines the set of credentials the Authorization Server expects.

 The "presentation_submission" parameter MUST be used, as defined in Presentation Exchange [PE], to indicate how the VP matches the requested Verifiable Credentials.
 The Presentation Submission MUST be encoded using the application/x-www-form-urlencoded content type.